Candidate Frequently Asked Questions

 Filing Offices:

-• State or Federal Office – receive and file paperwork with the Arizona Secretary of State’s Office.
+• For State or Federal Office – receive and file paperwork with the Arizona Secretary of State’s Office.

 Who can sign my petitions?